-- 2. Purpose.
+- · Project table replaced by bulleted list - New section added to categorize flight services - 2.
+Purpose.
 This OPM establishes policy and procedures to identify the proper procurement method for specific projects as either end product/service contracting or flight service contracting. - 3.
 Introduction.
 End Product Contracts are not aircraft flight service contracts.
 They are used to acquire a product for the Department (i.e., per-acre, per-unit or per-area, or per head basis).
 The intent of this type of procurement is for the contractor to supply all personnel and equipment in order to provide a "service" or "end-result."
-Many contractors utilize aircraft (including UAS) to meet the performance objectives of End Product contracts for activities such as: animal capture, seeding, spraying, survey, photography, etc. Since these are not flight services contracts, the AQD does not perform any acquisition service.
-End Product contracts are administered by the bureau procurement units.
+Many contractors utilize aircraft, including Uncrewed Aircraft Systems (UAS), to meet the performance objectives of End Product contracts for activities such as: animal capture, seeding, spraying, survey, photography, etc. Since these are not flight services contracts, AQD is not required to perform the acquisition.
+End Product contracts are awarded and administered by the bureau procurement offices.
 Contracting officers, procurement specialists, and aviation managers at all levels must be aware of the requirements outlined within this OPM.
 Understanding the differences between end product contracts and flight service contracts is important in order to avoid placing the Department with operational control when it is not appropriate.
 Attempting to exert any influence on certain aspects of the operation conducted under an end product contract exposes the Department to risks that would be appropriately managed under a flight services contract.
 If the provisions of 353 DM 1.2A (3) and this OPM are met, the aircraft will be operated as a civil aircraft and the aviation management principles normally required for aircraft under DOI operational control do not apply.
-End product contracting and administration guidance can be found in Appendix 1. - 4.
-Authority.
+End product contracting and administration guidance can be found in Appendix 1. - Authority.
 This policy is established by the Director, Department of the Interior, Office of Aviation Services (OAS) in accordance with the provisions of Departmental Manual 112 DM 12, 350 DM 1; and Secretarial Order 3322 dated August 23, 2012.

 - 5. Definitions.
-This OPM has adopted the criteria within 49 CFR 175.5 to define Operational Control. - A. Operational Control.
-An aircraft is under the exclusive direction and control of a government when the government exercises responsibility for: - 1) Approving crewmembers and determining that they are qualified to operate the aircraft; - 2) Determine the airworthiness and directing maintenance of the aircraft; and - 3) Dispatching the aircraft, including the times of departure, airports to be used, and type and amount of cargo to be carried. - B. Civil Aircraft.
-See 14 CFR 1.1. - C. Public Aircraft.
-See 14 CFR 1.1. - D. Dispatch.
+This OPM has adopted the definition of Operational Control as described 14 CFR § 1.1. - A. Operational control, with respect to a flight, means the exercise of authority over initiating, conducting or terminating a flight. - B. The government is in in operational control of a flight when the aircraft is under the exclusive direction and control of a government and/or the government exercises responsibility for: - 1) Approving crewmembers and determining that they are qualified to operate the aircraft - 2) Determine the airworthiness and directing maintenance of the aircraft; and - 3) Dispatching the aircraft, including the times of departure, airports to be used, and type and amount of cargo to be carried. - C. Civil Aircraft.
+See 14 CFR 1.1. - D. Public Aircraft.
+See 14 CFR 1.1. - E. Dispatch.
 To assume operational control through the use of specific times of departure, airports to be used, amounts of people and cargo to be moved, intended time of arrival and/or flight following.
 Dispatching does not include the specification of windows of opportunity for maximum effect for seeding, spraying, animal capture, or aerial photography.